DiekoMA/Flow.Launcher.Plugin.Anilist/README.md

 - [x] Adding anime/manga to your list
 - [x] Updating anime/manga entries from flow.

+Currently working on
+- [ ] Better Error Handling
+- [ ] Profile preview and searching for other users
+- [ ] More...

 This project uses the AnilistNet API Wrapper (https://github.com/dentolos19/AniListNet)

 # Preview